Why I'm Running

 I'm now running for City Council because our city needs capable leaders who reflect our growth, our diversity, and our shared commitment to equity.
 That's the kind of leadership I bring to all of my work, and would be proud to bring to the Saint Paul City Council.
 Saint Paul is growing rapidly, and it’s on us to ensure that every resident of our city can benefit from that growth.
 That’s why we need a City Council that is laser-focused on equity.

-I would be grateful for the opportunity to speak with you about my vision for our Ward, and hear from you on what you think are the most important issues facing the neighborhoods we love.
-I’m honored to be running, and I hope to earn your vote.
+I would be glad for the opportunity to hear what you think are the most important issues facing the neighborhoods we love.
+It would be my greatest honor to earn your 1st choice vote on August 14, 2018 and represent all of us here in Ward 4.

 Mitra Jalali Nelson